Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

 People are beginning to change their shopping habits seeking out products that come with less waste and avoiding single use plastics.
 New zero waste shops are springing up around the UK, stocking all kinds of locally and ethically made zero waste products!

 We are so lucky to have Skopa the zero waste place in Wirksworth which is just 6 miles down the road from Hoe Grange.
 Opened in January 2020 by Belinda and Sarah who are passionate about #LoveLocal products just like us.
 You can take along your own containers to refill with dried goods, oils and cleaning products – no plastic packaging, no waste.
+They also do a click and collect service.

 Or why not pop along to one of our local Farmers Markets, such as Bakewell on the last Saturday in the month, for a real taste of local Peak District produce without the plastic.